KarlCrof/BubbleDisplay/README.md

     deciSecond = time_stopped_ms / 100;
   }
 ```
-Millis() returns the amount of milliseconds elapsed since program execution.
+The function millis() returns the amount of milliseconds elapsed since program execution.
 While counting, the difference between the current time and the time when the stopwatch was started is saved into 'time_elapsed_ms'.
-The stopwatch displays this increasing number by updating the current deciSecond count.
+The stopwatch displays this increasing number by updating the current deciSecond count (milliseconds / 100).

 The count when stopped is saved and displayed as 'time_stopped_ms'.
-This is added to the cumulative count 'total_time_elapsed_ms' so that the stop watch resumes from this point, when re-started.
+This is added to the cumulative count 'total_time_elapsed_ms' so that the stopwatch resumes from this point, when re-started.

-When the stop watch is reset, state flags are reset to their default logic state and the cumulative count is reset.
+When the stopwatch is reset, state flags are reset to their default logic state and the cumulative count is reset.

 ## System Verification